-Start > All Programs > Micro Focus License Manager > > License Management System
+Start > All Programs > Micro Focus License Manager > > License Management System The Micro Focus Licensing System Administration window appears.

 2. Select Options > Manual Authorization.

 The Authorize page is displayed.

 - 3. Do one of the following: - If the machine has an internet connection, click the HTTP link on the Authorize page. - If the machine does not have an internet connection, paste the HTTP link into a Web browser on a machine that has an internet connection.